Konrad869/Advertising_agency/README.md

 Tech

-JobOffers is developed using following technologies:
+Advertising_agency is developed using following technologies: